 Since this is cash-back only, there are no partners with this card.

 The Gritty Details: Everything Else You Need To Know

-There isn’t much restriction on the Citi Double Cash Card, besides the typical restriction of cash-back not applying to late fees, interest, or other penalties.
+There isn’t much restriction on the card, besides the typical restriction of cash-back not applying to late fees, interest, or other penalties.

 This card is virtually risk-free assuming you pay off the balance.
 The drawback is that if you are not able to pay off the balance, you could get hit with some pretty hefty interest rates and late fees.

 The double cash-back is actually 1% when you purchase the item and 1% when you pay it off.
 So if you don’t see your full 2% right away, this is why.

 Actually, this is a pretty smart way on Citi’s part to ensure it is rewarding its best customers while creating an incentive for those on the edge to keep their bills paid.